Unpregnant: Production

 In June 2019, it was announced HBO Max would distribute the film, with Rachel Lee Goldenberg directing from a screenplay by Ted Caplan and Jenni Hendriks based upon their own novel of the same name.
 Greg Berlanti served as a producer under his Berlanti Productions banner.
 In September 2019, Haley Lu Richardson and Barbie Ferreira joined the cast of the film.
 In October 2019, Sugar Lyn Beard joined the cast of the film.

 Filming

-Principal photography began in October 2019, in Albuquerque, New Mexico.
+Principal photography began on October 15, 2019, in Albuquerque, New Mexico, and wrapped on November 19, 2019.

 Release

-The film was released on September 10, 2020 on HBO Max.
+The film was released on September 10, 2020, on HBO Max.